kammradt/tutorial-express-mongodb/README.md

 ## Route to GET one Text
-The ideia is to make available a route that users can use to find a single `Text` by its ID.
-We can do it my using some stuff that we learned about our database, like the method `.findById(id)`.
+The ideia is to make available a route that users can use to find a single `Text` in our database by its ID.
+We can do it by using methods that we learned about our database, like the method `.findById(id)`.
+It will be really easy as follow:

 ```javascript
 app.get('/texts/:id', async (request, response) => { // 1.